-You’re invited to join Dr Karen Martin and Anthony Semann in a respectful and thoughtful journey to explore how to engage with a two-way cultural mirror to go deeper and achieve integrity in our work that is ‘with’ and ‘alongside’ Aboriginal peoples (not in front of or on top of).
-This isn’t easy work - nor is it hard work - but it is necessary to think differently, think deeply and take this on as a personal growth point.
-Too often we can become paralysed with fear of tokenism, of offending Aboriginal people or we just don’t know where to start.
-We understand the challenges faced by good intentions, however it is imperative that something is done rather than doing nothing.
-We understand this journey starts inwardly (no matter who you are and where you come from) and so, we believe that in exploring one’s cultural identity and looking into the mirror means learning more by going deeper.
-Then, looking behind the mirror isn’t scary.
-It’s exciting.
-It’s the point where learning more becomes knowing more and simple questions become insightful questions.
+Join Dr Karen Martin & Anthony Semann in a respectful and thoughtful journey to explore how to engage with a two-way cultural mirror to go deeper and achieve integrity in our work that is 'with' and 'alongside' Aboriginal peoples (not in front of or on top of).
+This isn't easy work - nor is it hard work - but it is necessary to think differently, think deeply and take this on as a personal growth point.
+Too often we can become paralysed with fear of tokenism, of offending Aboriginal people or we just don't know where to start.
+We understand the challenges faced by good intentions; however, it is imperative that something is done rather than doing nothing.
+We know this journey starts inwardly (no matter who you are and where you come from) and so, we believe that in exploring one's cultural identity and looking into the mirror, means learning more by going deeper.
+Then, looking behind the mirror isn't scary.
+It's exciting.
+It's the point where learning more becomes knowing more and simple questions become insightful questions.

 The processes will be practical as much as they will be intellectual.
-They’ll be relational as well as social.
-Over the two days we will regularly pause and consider amongst the group, ‘what does this mean and what does it look like in practice’?
-There’ll be time to consider ‘what else is possible’ and move beyond cultural awareness and tokenism on an ongoing basis with children, colleagues and centres.
+They'll be relational as well as social.
+Over two days, we will regularly pause and consider amongst the group, 'what does this mean and what does it look like in practice'?
+There'll be time to think about 'what else is possible' and move beyond cultural awareness and tokenism on an ongoing basis with children, colleagues and centres.

 We aim to have you walking away saying:

 - I am a changed person

 - I looked into the mirror and I saw with clarity for the first time

 - I have a renewed commitment to social justice and equity